zhiyingproject/tongueDiagnosis/README.md

 # tongueDiagnosis
- This repository is the model trained for a tongue diagnosis system, using object detection and image classification techniques.
+ This repository is a sample of my work.
+Most of my work cannot be shared.